hckmstrrahul/wall-snippet/technical-note.md

 - Customized onboarding range (1-50%)
 - Editable meeting day input
 - "Upcoming meeting" phrasing for future dates
+- Proper capitalization ("You are all caught up!", "Some of your portfolio" when alone)
+- No redundant "You have" prefix for onboarding/portfolio-only messages
 - Fully modular UI and logic

 Perfect for aligning UX writing, frontend state logic, and edge case validation.